QuentinRougemont/MicrosatDemogInference/README.md

 # DemographicInference
-Contains Various Script To performed Demographic inference using 1/Genomic Data 2/microsat data with ABC or Diffusion Approximation Methods
+Contains  Script To performed Demographic inference using microsatelittes data with coalescent theory, ABC model selection and parameter estimation.
+I also explore the use of Random Forest for model selection.